UWI-TRADC/.github/profile/README.md

 **Resources:**
 - Documentation: Find detailed information about our projects, events, and initiatives in our [Documentation](link-to-documentation).
 - Social Media: Stay updated with our latest news and events by following us on [Twitter](link-to-twitter) and [Instagram](link-to-instagram).
+- Announcement Channel: Stay updated with our latest news and events by joining us on [Telegram](https://t.me/tradc_announcer).

 **Fun Facts:**
 Ever wondered what our team's favorite breakfast is?
 Well, we're a diverse bunch, so our breakfast choices vary from pancakes to avocado toast!